-Cassandra is going to be joining us this summer as an intern in the Human Resources department at Woodloch.
-She will be learning the trade of employment, payroll operations, benefits management, and more.
-She attends Bloomsburg University, where she will be obtaining her degree in December in Business and Human Resource Management.
+Cassandra joined us as a summer intern in the Human Resources department at Woodloch.
+She learned the trade of employment, payroll operations, benefits management, and more.
+She attended Bloomsburg University, where she obtained her degree in Business and Human Resource Management.

 Coming all the way from Clemson University is Kerriann.
-She is pursuing a degree in Parks, Recreation and Tourism Management and will be a senior this fall.
-She will be joining in on all of the fun and games of the Social Department this year.
+She pursued a degree in Parks, Recreation and Tourism Management.
+She joined in on all of the fun and games of the Social Department this year.

 Originally from Boonton Township, New Jersey, Kerriann spent summers nearby and of course, fell in love with the area.
 She’s new to the Woodloch family, but like she says, “I have always heard about what great experiences people have had at Woodloch!”
 Now, she gets to be a part of it all!

-Dan was an intern last year in our Marketing Department and is back for a second summer.
-This fall he will be entering his junior year at Penn State University majoring in Marketing and minoring in Digital Media Trends and Analytics.
+Dan was an intern two years in a row in our Marketing Department.
+Dan attended Penn State University majoring in Marketing and minoring in Digital Media Trends and Analytics.